 Sundry Debts greater than 30 days may incur interest charges at the same rate, which is applicable to overdue rates.
-In 2018/2019 this rate will be advised by the Office of Local Government.
+In 2018/2019 this rate will be advised by the Department of Planning and Industry (previously the Office of Local Government).